MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/methods/linkToConversation.md

 [!INCLUDE[cc-use-with-omnichannel](../../../../includes/cc-use-with-omnichannel.md)]

 This function can be used to link account, contact, or incident records to the conversation in the focused session.
 The function will only link the records in the database.
 The link is reflected after the page is refreshed.
 The caller is responsible for the UI refresh.
-Only one account or contact and one case can be linked to a conversation at a time.
+Only one account or contact, and one case can be linked to a conversation at a time.
 If a new customer or case record is linked, it will override the previous record link for the conversation.

+> [!Note]
-Omnichannel for Customer Service supports linking only to active conversations.
+> Omnichannel for Customer Service supports linking only to active conversations.

 ## Syntax